-ICR Class 07: Cycle 3 reflection and self-evaluation/assessment; student interests and goal- setting for Cycle 4; choice of issue
+ICR Class 07: Cycle 3 reflection and self-evaluation/assessment; student interests and goal- setting for Cycle 4; Discussing the Basic Information

-Homework is due on 11/17/2023, by 2 PM.
-Please upload the pictures of your notes in your Shared Google file under the section “ICR Class 07 Cycle 4 sharing research notes 2: Basic Information/Cases.”
+Homework is due on Friday at 1 pm before Class 08.
+Please upload the pictures of your notes in your Shared Google file under the section “ICR Class 07 Cycle 4 sharing research notes 2 Basic Information.”

 Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic you are passionate about discussing.
 The theme should be on what is the Basic Information and what are the Cases of Your Issues.

-Then take one to two pages of notes for each reading or viewing using the keywords on the pages.
+Then take one to two pages of notes for each reading or viewing, using the keywords on the pages.
 Remember to write in your notes and on the Google Doc. the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
-These actions will help you not copy/paste when you are note-taking and summarize with your own words or use quotation marks using the authors’ exciting thoughts, data, and vocabulary.
+These actions will help you avoid copying and pasting when note-taking and summarize with your own words, or use quotation marks to incorporate the authors’ exciting thoughts, data, and vocabulary.

 It is also helpful to know where you got your information to discuss with your classmates in the breakout rooms and on your presentation day.

-Moreover, here is are the IRD links and docs for your homework below for your convenience:
+Moreover, here are the IRD links and docs for your homework below for your convenience:

 Resources for students and teachers in Basic and Improving Research & Discussion